hoodiecrow/ConsTcl/README.md

 ```

-__make-constant__
+__make-constant__ procedure

-The `` make-constant `` helper procedure is called to set components of expressions to constants when read as a quoted literal.
+The `` make-constant `` helper procedure is called to set expressions to constants when read as a literal.

 ```
 proc ::constcl::make-constant {val} {